Economistician/eb-adapters/docs/index.md

 ---

-## Relationship to other ElectricBarometer packages
+## Relationship to other Electric Barometer packages

 - **eb-metrics**: defines cost-aware error and loss functions
 - **eb-evaluation**: performs model evaluation, comparison, and selection